drew-ferrell/bare-bones/README.md

 # bare-bones
-Bare bones Gene Ontology enrichment is written in Python3 using base data structures for hyper- geometric testing.
+Bare bones Gene Ontology enrichment is written in Python3 using base data structures to conduct hyper- geometric testing between experimental gene sets and a given GO database.